syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/overview.md

 # Overview of Syncfusion® PDF Viewer SDK Extension for Visual Studio

-Syncfusion® PDF Viewer SDK Extension for Visual Studio seamelessly integrates Document processing - PDF Viewer component into Blazor, .NET MAUI, WPF and Windows Forms applications by configuring the Syncfusion® NuGet packages and themes.
+Syncfusion® PDF Viewer SDK Extension for Visual Studio seamlessly integrates Document processing - PDF Viewer component into Blazor, .NET MAUI, WPF and Windows Forms applications by configuring the Syncfusion® NuGet packages and themes.
 This empowers developers to effortlessly view and print PDF files, enhancing your app's document management capabilities with ease and efficiency.

 The Syncfusion® PDF Viewer SDK extensions provides the following add-ins in Visual Studio: